Venice Access Fee 2026: Info for Vicenza Community Members

 Key Details

-Access Fee Validity: The Venice Access Fee will be in effect on select dates from April 18 to July 24, 2025.
+Access Fee Validity: The Venice Access Fee will be in effect on select dates 60 dates between April 3 and July 26, 2026.

-Exemption Eligibility: U.S. personnel residing in Vicenza and officially assigned to the post are exempt from the Venice Access Fee, but you must carry proof of residency.
+Exemption Eligibility: U.S. personnel residing in Vicenza and officially assigned to the post are exempt, but you must carry proof of residency.
+For more information on exemptions visit this page

-Proof of Residency: Be sure to carry documentation confirming your residency in Vicenza (Permesso di Soggiorno) or a memo statement of assignment to the post.
+Proof of Residency: Be sure to carry documentation confirming your residency in Vicenza (Permesso di Soggiorno) and a memo statement of assignment to the post.

 Entry Checks: Local authorities may verify residency status at designated entry points, including train stations, ferry terminals, bus stations, and public parking garages.
 We encourage all personnel to have their necessary documents readily available to ensure smooth access to Venice during this period.